Sierra Nevada Adventures Multi Day Rides

-Big Sur & Beyond ADVENTURE ride EXPLORES one of America’s most celebrated landscapes along the beautiful Central Pacific Coast in California.
+Big Sur & Beyond ADVENTURE ride EXPLORES an astounding OFF-ROAD route including one of America’s most celebrated landscapes along the beautiful Central Pacific Coast in California.

 Beyond Big Sur, you will travel south on an epic ride on one of America’s most scenic byways along precarious cliff sides and tight turns hug the rugged coastline while mile after mile of stunning vistas inspires awe around every corner.
 The majestic Pacific Coast Highway between Carmel, through Big Sur, and beyond to San Simeon is one of the most beautiful paved roads in the US and needs to be on a bucket list for every motorcycle rider who seeks adventure.

-Beyond the Hearst Castle, your adventure travels south on the Pacific Coast Highway to Pismo Beach where you stay the night and enjoy dinner and drinks in one of the local pubs.
-After your stay at Pismo Beach, you will have the opportunity to travel north along on the world-renowned Pacific Coast Highway back to Monterey.
+Beyond the Hearst Castle, your adventure travels on the Pacific Coast Highway to Morro Bay where you stay the night and enjoy dinner and drinks in one of the local pubs.
+After your stay at Morro Bay, you will have the opportunity to travel north along the world-renowned Pacific Coast Highway back to Santa Cruz California.